Zimbabwe Cricket: Suspension of Test status

-In September 2018, the former national team coach Heath Streak submitted an application to the court to have Zimbabwe Cricket liquidated, in relation to outstanding debts.

 Return to Test cricket

+An improvement in Zimbabwe's on-field performances, including a notable victory over Australia in the 2007 ICC World Twenty20 group stages and an overhaul of coaching staff, led to the side's Test status being reinstated, with matches against Bangladesh, Pakistan and New Zealand in late 2011.

 As part of the lead-up to their Test return, Zimbabwe Cricket announced major upgrades to the Harare Sports Club and Mutare Sports Club grounds.
 Plans for a new Test ground at Victoria Falls were also revealed.
-ZC also signed a three-year deal with Reebok worth $1mn.
-The deal will see Reebok sponsor the Domestic competitions and provide the kits of the Zimbabwean national cricket team.
+ZC also signed a three-year deal with Reebok worth $1mn to sponsor the domestic competitions and provide the kits of the Zimbabwean national cricket team.

-Zimbabwe v.
-Bangladesh

-Zimbabwe played their first Test match, after regaining their Test status, against Bangladesh at the Harare Sports Club in Harare.
-The only Test started on Thursday 4 August 2011.
-Bangladesh won the toss and elected to field first.
-Zimbabwe won the Test on day five by 130 runs.